 Administration and scalability

-On the billing front, OpenPhone’s per-user pricing might be a little inefficient if you want three to four employees to share one number.
-You’ll still have to pay per employee, which may pose some scalability challenges.
+OpenPhone’s team scaling is its primary weakness.
+On the billing front, OpenPhone’s per-user pricing becomes inefficient and costly as you grow; if you want three to four employees to share one number, you’ll still have to pay per employee.
 This per-user model is standard for cloud phone services; however, buyers should plan their licensing accordingly.

 Pricing, contracts, and cost of ownership